-The authors thank the Kakioka Magnetic Observatory for their kind cooperation to this article.
+Acknowledgements.
+The authors thank Kakioka Magnetic Observatory for their kind cooperation with this article.
 We also thank Adrian Hitchman, an anonymous reviewer, and Kusumita Arora for their comments and careful checks to improve the manuscript.
-IF also thank the Executive editor Kristian Schlegel for his passion and patience.
+Ikuko Fujii also thanks the executive editor Kristian Schlegel for his passion and patience.